Constructing the Field of Values of Decomposable and General Matrices Using the ZNN Based Path Following Method: The ZNN Path Following Method for General Indecomposable and Decomposable Matrix Fields of Values

 A rather debilitating problem arose sometimes unpredictably with computational inaccuracies when replacing $H = H^*$ and $K=K^*$ by the unitarily similar matrices $V^*HV$ and $V^*KV$ for the diagonalizing matrix $V$ of ${\cal F}_A(t_a)$ that was computed according to the algorithm of \cite{FUDecomp}.
-Very small un-hermitean entry errors in $V^*HV$ and $V^*KV$ by quantities of machine constant \emph{eps} size would occasionally result in Matlab's {\tt eig} function interpreting a partial sub-block $H_j$ or $K_j$ of the block-diagonal matrices $V^*HV$ or $V^*KV$ as non-hermitean and then compute the necessary start-up eigendata of ${\cal F}_{A_j}(t_k) = \cos(t_k)H_j + \sin(t_k)K_j$ with nearly correct real parts but tainted by minuscule imaginary parts.
+Very small un-hermitean entry errors in $V^*HV$ and $V^*KV$ by quantities of near machine constant \emph{eps} size would occasionally result in Matlab's {\tt eig} function, interpreting a partial sub-block $H_j$ or $K_j$ of the block-diagonal hermitean matrices $V^*HV$ or $V^*KV$ as non-hermitean and then compute the necessary start-up eigendata of ${\cal F}_{A_j}(t_k) = \cos(t_k)H_j + \sin(t_k)K_j$ with nearly correct real parts and tainted minuscule imaginary parts.
 Unfortunately however, in this case Matlab's {\tt eig} function's automatic return of ordered eigenvalues for hermitean matrices was lost and some computed partial sub FoVs became wild crisscrosses.
 This made them useless as starting values for path following iterations and for finding the final convex hull FoV for a decomposing matrix $A$.
-To insure that all theoretically hermitean diagonal blocks $H_j$ and $K_j$ are recognized and treated correctly as hermitean in Matlab's {\tt eig} function in the start-up phase for ZNN we set $\hat H_j = (H_j + H_j^*)/2 = \hat H_j^*$ and $\hat K_j = (K_j + K_j^*)/2 =\hat K_j^*$ before every partial sub-block FoV evaluation and worked with ${\cal \hat F}_{A_j}(t_k) = \cos(t_k)\hat H_j + \sin(t_k)\hat K_j$ instead. \\[-6mm]
+To insure that all theoretically hermitean diagonal blocks $H_j$ and $K_j$ are recognized and treated correctly as hermitean in Matlab's {\tt eig} function in the start-up phase for ZNN we set $\hat H_j = (H_j + H_j^*)/2 = \hat H_j^*$ and $\hat K_j = (K_j + K_j^*)/2 =\hat K_j^*$ before every partial sub-block FoV evaluation and worked with ${\cal \hat F}_{A_j}(t_k) = \cos(t_k)\hat H_j + \sin(t_k)\hat K_j$ instead. \\[2mm] {Unitarily decomposable matrices appear surprisingly often among the test matrices in the Matlab's matrix gallery.
+Otherwise we only know of matrix block diagonalizations in the context of the century old quantum physics problem in Niels Bohr's circle in \cite{FH1927}, \cite{NW29}.
+There may be many others that so far have been dealt with unawares of their diagonalizable status.
+Since our test for unitary block-diagonalizability of matrices is so simple, quick and cheap, we advise to check for diagonalizeability periodically when dealing with model matrices in unitarily invariant problems.}